wkronmiller/mcp-server-file-search/README.md

 ### Search Syntax Guide

-For detailed information about the search syntax supported on each platform (Windows, macOS, and Linux), please see [SEARCH_SYNTAX.md](SEARCH_SYNTAX.md).
+For detailed information about the search syntax supported on macOS and Linux, please see [SEARCH_SYNTAX.md](SEARCH_SYNTAX.md).

 ## Prerequisites